Oracle Pl sql Continue in Cursor Loop

 Code language: SQL (Structured Query Language) ( sql )

-The third variable is a cursor-based record named c_sales.
+The third variable is a cursor-based record named c_sales

 In the execution section, we perform the following:

-• Second, open the c_sales cursor.
+statement. - Second, open the

-• Third, fetch each row from the cursor.
+cursor. - Third, fetch each row from the cursor.
 In each loop iteration, we update the credit limit and reduced the budget.
 The loop terminates when there is no row to fetch or the budget is exhausted.

-• Finally, close the cursor.
+- Finally, close the cursor.

-The following query retrieves data from thecustomers table to verify the update:
+The following query retrieves data from thecustomers

 SELECT customer_id, name, credit_limit FROM customers ORDER BY credit_limit DESC;